replicatedhq/help-center/content/docs/swarm/getting-started/development-environment.md

 icon: "replicatedDockerSwarm"
 ---

 Once your application is working in Docker, you'll want to set up a simple environment to iterate on your Replicated YAML.
-Our Replicated Studio is designed to let shorten the cycle between writing and testing YAML and will recommend best practices to help you solve problems quickly.
+Our Replicated Studio is designed to let you shorten the cycle between writing and testing YAML and will recommend best practices to help you solve problems quickly.

 {{< linked_headline "Install Replicated Studio" >}}